 This organisation is committed to safeguarding and promoting the welfare of children, young people and adults and expects all staff and volunteers to share this commitment.
 This post is subject to an enhanced DBS disclosure.

-For further information about this role please contact Recruiting Manager, Nansi Ellis firstname.lastname@example.org
+For information about the role please contact Nansi Ellis firstname.lastname@example.org

 To apply for this vacancy please click on the 'Apply' button.